davi1985/url-shortner-lambda-aws/README.md

 ## :dart: About

-A serverless URL shortening service built with AWS, using Lambda, API Gateway, DynamoDB, and S3.
+A serverless URL shortening service built with AWS, using Lambda, API Gateway, and S3.
 This project showcases how to build scalable, cost-efficient applications with cloud-native technologies.
 Developed during a free Rocketseat event, providing hands-on experience in serverless architecture.

 ## :rocket: Technologies